puli/repository/docs/repository-management/composer.rst

         "name": "acme/blog",
         "extra": {
             "resources": {
-                "export": {
                 "/acme/blog": "resources",
             }
         }
     }
-    }

-The keys of the entries in "export" are Puli paths.
-All of these paths *must* have the Composer vendor and package name as top-level directories.
-However, you can also map more specific paths:
+The keys of the entries in "resources" are Puli paths.
+By convention, your package should use its vendor and package names as top-level directories.

+You can also map to more specific paths:

 .. code-block:: json